HISTORY OF EMERGENCY MANAGEMENT

 President Munck on January 10, 1990, presented his administration plan in an association update.
 He said there were plans to share an exhibit booth with TEMA at the Tennessee Municipal League conference in Nashville on January 30.
 He reported the association membership at 83, of which only 62 were active, the others being associates.
 He proposed to promote the emergency management program to legislators during the next session and named Hendersonville City EMA director Jim Miller as EMAT's leader of a new education-orientation program for newly appointed directors.

 President Munck originated a survey of needs on June 18, 1990 from county directors to determine why the counties thought they need state funding assistance.
-This survey was mailed to all county emergency management directors, but it resulted in only 23 replies.
+This survey was mailed to all county emergency management directors, but it resulted in only 23 replies from the 95 counties.

-The survey revealed that most counties wanted better communications equipment and networking resources and funds for an adequate statewide weather warning system, NAWAS, and other upgraded communications.
-There was a scattered reply of letters asking for more funding for local salaries.
-TEMA had a motto of being the "Statewide 911" at the time and were challenged to provide more training than just HAZMAT or radiological training, and they too were requested to provide a warning system and upgraded communications.
+The survey revealed that most counties wanted better communications equipment and networking resources and funds for an adequate statewide weather warning system, for NAWAS, and for other upgraded communications.
+There was a scattered response asking for more funding for local salaries.
+TEMA had a motto of being the "Statewide 911" at the time, and they were challenged to provide more training than just HAZMAT or radiological training.
+TEMA was requested to lead an effort to provide a warning system and upgraded communications.
 Two or three surveys were sent in unsigned or unmarked and one was returned as an undeliverable address.
 The survey results were intended to be used to underscore the need for state funding, but the poor returns and the scattered needs for other than the above did not do much to garner support.

 Jim Miller (Hendersonville City EMA) in the meantime agreed to head EMAT's education orientation program.
 Preliminary planning had already been started with Bill Rhame of TEMA leading.